termuxinator/gitpod-template-fasm/README.md

 Code example for 64bit Linux system image [workspace](https://github.com/gitpod-io/workspace-images/)

-TODO: Fix gitpod.yml to brew fasm so we can lose this local copy.

 This is a [FASM](https://flatassembler.net/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps